matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 ---

 <span class="flow-text">
 Among acquisition and exhibition, a loan constitutes another important moment within the life-span of an artwork.
-It provides an invaluable opportunity to revise an istitution's holdings, documentation, and knowledge.
+It provides an invaluable opportunity to revise an institution's holdings, documentation, and knowledge.
 </span>

 <br>